-- Applicants from the Science & Technology Lagging Countries (STLCs) https://twas.org/66-countries and – within this group – the Least Developed Countries (LDCs) https://twas.org/least-developed-countries-ldcs are especially encouraged to apply and will be given priority.
+- Applicants from the 66 Science & Technology Lagging Countries (STLCs) https://twas.org/66-countriesand – within this group – the 47 Least Developed Countries (LDCs) https://twas.org/least-developed-countries-ldcs are especially encouraged to apply and will be given priority.

 - An expert committee will be established by TWAS and AAAS to review the applications.

-- The deadline for submitting applications is extendd to 20 April 2022.
+- The deadline for submitting applications is 5 March 2023 (at midnight, CET time zone).

-- Successful candidates will be informed by the end of May 2022.
+- Successful candidates will be informed by the first week of April 2023.

 - For more information on the science and diplomacy programme, please see http://twas.org/science-diplomacy.